 Smoking in Minnesota:

-In 2015, 16% of adults were current smokers and 41% of adults had ever smoked, including current smokers and those that have quit.
+In 2018, 15% of adults were current smokers and 41% of adults had ever smoked, including current smokers and those that have quit.

 Adults from 25 to 44 years of age are the most likely to smoke – 1 in 5 adults in this age group currently smoke.
 The oldest adults are least likely to smoke (8%) but are the most likely to have ever smoked (49%).
 More work is needed.
 Most smokers start in adolescence or early adulthood.

 Men are more likely to smoke than women: 17% of men are current smokers compared to 13% of women.
 The difference by gender is even larger when including former smokers (46% of men have ever smoked, compared to 36% of women).

 In Minnesota, adults that identify as American Indian or Alaskan Native are the most likely to smoke, followed by adults that identify as multiracial.
 In 2018, this means half of all American Indian Minnesotans smoked and a quarter of Minnesotans that identify as multiracial.
 Asian Minnesotans were the least likely to smoke – only about 10%.